ZoeHancox/explainable_TGCNN/README.md

 ## ACKNOWLEDGEMENTS

-The TG-CNN model was developed using data provided by patients and collected by the NHS as part of their care and support.
+The TGCNN model was developed using data provided by patients and collected by the NHS as part of their care and support.